 If you gather at least 6 of each ingredient and then use the Solomon Ring from the menu, the new GF will join you immediately with no need for a fight (and I healed for one and everything!).
 This new GF is Doomtrain, a new incarnation of the memorable Ghost Train boss from FFVI.
 Besides doing light-type damage when Summoned, it also causes a number of handy debuffs.

 While we were hunting, we also started what I thought would be a trifling sidequest, only to discover it was actually ruthless, and tied to another of one of the least-earned achievements on Steam.
 This was the Obel Lake sidequest, a quest that takes place entirely on the world map.
 The quest gets started with you helping a “shadow” in a place called Obel Lake near Timber (the shadow is completely invisible on the map), and after you do it will begin giving you hints as to where to find special stones with writing on them, which eventually combine how to find some treasure.
 Oh, and one stone sends you on a second treasure hunt all on its own, not tied to the rare Steam achievement.
-While most of the shadow’s hints are optional after the initial quest, allowing you to just follow a walkthrough straight to each final location, one of the interim hints is mandatory, which confused the crap out of us (it’s probably mandatory because the stone is tied to Balamb beach, where you might have stumbled on to the stone at the start of the game and been very confused!).
+While most of the shadow’s hints are optional after the initial quest, allowing you to just follow a walkthrough straight to each final location, one of the interim hints is mandatory, which confused the crap out of us (it’s probably mandatory because the stone is tied to Balamb beach.
+If they hadn’t locked it off, you might have stumbled on to the stone at the start of the game and been very confused!).
 Most of the stones are in extremely precise, invisible hotspots on the map, one of them on the damnable explorable mountains like the PuPu ship.
 They’re so hard to find that it’s unlikely anyone ever did this quest fair and square.